erinmmurphy/InteractiveVizFa22/week_9_assignment/README.md

 ![image](rat_donut.png)

+Clockwise: Brooklyn 38%, Manhattan 28%,
+Bronx 15%, Queens 15%, Staten Island 3%

 This donut chart displays the percentage of rat sightings by borough in 2022.
+I used a grey color scale to represent the color of rats.
+I attempted to add external labels for the boroughs using polylines, but it didn't work.
+T
 ___